sayalidounde/delta-demo/README.md

 # delta-demo
-This is demo for git and github lecture.
+This is demo for git and github lecture